essteer/masquer/README.md

 ## Installation

-To get hold of `masquer` either install the package from PyPI into your project's virtual environment, or clone the GitHub repo for the full code base.
+To get hold of `masquer` either install the PyPI package into your project's virtual environment, clone the GitHub repo or pull the Docker image.

 ### PyPI package